Irrelon/ForerunnerDB/readme.md

 Setting data on a collection will empty the existing data from the collection if any exists.

-## Primary Keys
-Collections have a primary key of "_id" by default.
-If you want to use a different primary key you can specify it on the collection.
-Below is an example of how to set the primary key to "contactId":

-    itemCollection.primaryKey('contactId');

-> Please note that going forward the primary keys in all example data in this document uses "_id" and not "contactId".

 ## Inserting Documents
 You can either insert a single document object or pass an array of documents.
 Insert a single document: